ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Land surface perturbations can be applied to land model parameters and land model prognostic variables.
 The LSM scheme is intended to address errors in the land model and land-atmosphere interactions.
 LSM perturbations include soil moisture content (SMC) (volume fraction), vegetation fraction (VGF), albedo (ALB), salinity (SAL), emissivity (EMI), surface roughness (ZOL) (in cm), and soil temperature (STC).
 Perturbations to soil moisture content (SMC) are only applied at the first time step.
 Only five perturbations at a time can be applied currently, but all seven are shown below.
 In addition, only one unique *iseed* value is allowed at the moment, and it is used for each pattern.

 The parameters below turn on SPP in Noah or RUC LSM (support for Noah MP is in progress).
 Please be aware of the :term:`SDF` that you choose if you wish to turn on Land Surface Model (LSM) SPP.
 SPP in LSM schemes is handled in the ``&nam_sfcperts`` namelist block instead of in ``&nam_sppperts``, where all other SPP is implemented.

-   ..
-COMMENT: No longer appears:
-      "The default perturbation frequency is determined by the ``fhcyc`` namelist entry.
-Since that parameter is set to zero in the SRW App, use ``LSM_SPP_EACH_STEP`` to perturb every time step.""

 ``DO_LSM_SPP``: (Default: false)
    Turns on Land Surface Model (LSM) Stochastic Physics Parameterizations (SPP).
 When true, sets ``lndp_type=2``, which applies land perturbations to the selected paramaters using a newer scheme designed for data assimilation (DA) ensemble spread.
 LSM SPP perturbs uncertain land surface fields ("smc" "vgf" "alb" "sal" "emi" "zol" "stc") based on recommendations from physics experts.
 Valid values: ``True`` | ``False``